JimaryX/vue-demo/README.md

 # serve with hot reload at localhost:8080
 npm run dev

-# build for prod1uction with minification
+# build for production with minification change
 npm run build